Site Map

 Provisional tic disorder is common in children.

 The cause of provisional tic disorder can be physical or mental (psychological).
 It may be a mild form of Tourette syndrome.
+Provisional means that the tic has been present for less than a year.

 Symptoms

-The child may have facial tics or tics involving movement of the arms, legs, or other areas.
+Your child may have facial tics or tics involving movement of the arms, legs, or other areas.

 Tics may involve: